Billing and Payment Information

 - Any other information that you believe will assist staff in reviewing your account for completion of payment.

-: If eligible, the requested deferred balance amount and current semester charges should be enclosed.Credit Card Payments
+and Part time Student Payment Plan: If eligible, the requested deferred balance amount and current semester charges should be enclosed.Credit Card Payments

 : The University accepts Visa, MasterCard or Discover for tuition payments online